Write Your Happy

 that I so rarely hear from

-any one year, from either
+any one here or from either

 of you, but sometimes,